 This is a great way to use up left-over roasted Brussels sprouts.
-Combine them with bacon in a creamy sauce and bake with macaroni until crisp and golden.
+Combine them with bacon in a creamy sauce for the ultimate macaroni and cheese.

 - salt & pepper to taste

 - 1/4 teaspoon grated nutmeg